 5 Tips to Focus on Your Child’s Positive Traits

-I understand that children with special needs often do not prefer to work on areas in which they are weak, but we must sometimes force them to in order to interact with their peers and be functional members of society.
 As I state in my book, The Parent’s Guide to Occupational Therapy for Autism & Special Needs, for caregivers of children with special needs, there are many times we are asked to list our children’s weaknesses.
 The plethora of forms we must fill out all ask us what goals we would like to focus on.
 This means analyzing weaknesses and listing those things we’d like for our children to be able to do.

 Here’s a helpful list I put together to help focus on the positive traits of your child with special needs.

 2) Make a book with your child about what makes him/her special.
-This should include pictures, words, drawings each of you make.
+This should include pictures, words, and drawings each of you makes.
 Make it in your child’s favorite color.
 If possible, make it into an actual book.
 This can be done via many websites (Shutterfly) or at your local office supply store.